Therapy for Gay, Bi & Queer Men

 • Making sense of your story without judgment

-• Untangling self-worth from achievement, validation, or approval
+• Untangling self-worth from achievement or approval

 • Exploring intimacy, identity, and desire with nuance